caravancoop/sfm/README.md

 ## Importing new data without disrupting servers

-_This documentation was written in early 2018 before some major changes to the data structure happened that fall.
-There's a chance this will not work as advertized anymore._

 This repo has a system for performing fresh data imports without disrupting the normal activity of the server.